anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Transport channel independence is realized by data objects which are not bound to specific transport security.
 Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied for data exchanges between the pledge and the registrar.

-The registrar-agent provides the domain-registrar certificate (registrar EE certificate) to the pledge to be included in the PVR leaf "agent-provided-proximity-registrar-certificate".
+The registrar-agent provides the domain registrar certificate (registrar EE certificate) to the pledge to be included in the PVR leaf "agent-provided-proximity-registrar-certificate".
 This enables the registrar to verify that it is the desired registrar for handling the request.

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection with this domain registrar.